Louis Riel: Early life

 Following news of his father's premature death in 1864, Riel lost interest in the priesthood and withdrew from the college in March 1865.
 For a time, he continued his studies as a day student in the convent of the Grey Nuns, but was soon asked to leave, following breaches of discipline.
-During Riel's period of mourning of his father, he believed that Louis Riel was dead and he himself was David Mordecai, a Jew from Marseilles, and as David, he was not eligible to the immense inheritance of his father (which, in fact, was of little value).
+During his period of mourning following his father's death, Riel experienced a period of emotional and religious turmoil.
+At one point he believed that he was no longer Louis Riel but David Mordecai, a Jew from Marseilles who could not inherit his father's estate, which in reality had little value.
 Seized with religious fervour, he announced that he was going to form a new religious movement.
 He remained in Montreal for over a year, living at the home of his aunt, Lucie Riel.
 Impoverished by the death of his father, Riel took employment as a law clerk in the Montreal office of Rodolphe Laflamme.

 During this time he was involved in a failed romance with a young woman named Marie-Julie Guernon.
 This progressed to the point of Riel having signed a contract of marriage, but his fiancée's family opposed her involvement with a Métis, and the engagement was soon broken.
 Compounding this disappointment, Riel found legal work unpleasant and, by early 1866, he had resolved to leave Canada East.
 Some of his friends said later that he worked odd jobs in Chicago, while staying with poet Louis-Honoré Fréchette, and wrote poems himself in the manner of Lamartine, and that he was briefly employed as a clerk in Saint Paul, Minnesota, before returning to the Red River settlement on 26 July 1868.